The Best Vitamins and Supplements for a Healthy Heart

 Optimal Sources.

-Naturally occurring in red meat particularly lamb and beef, poultry, dairy foods, and in L-carnitine supplements which come in L-carnitine, acetyl-L-carnitine, and propionyl-L-carnitine forms.
+Naturally occurring in red meat, particularly lamb and beef, poultry, dairy foods, and in L-carnitine supplements, which come in L-carnitine, acetyl-L-carnitine, and propionyl-L-carnitine forms.

 Recommended Dosage.